Concentrating Local Solutions of the Two-Spinor Seiberg-Witten Equations on 3-Manifolds: The Normal Operator

 We define the projection operator by Since $\|(\ph,a)\|_{\widehat{H}^1_\bold r}$ contains the term $\int_{D_\bold r} \tfrac{|\ph|^2}{R^2} \ dV$ , $K$ is well-defined and bounded.

 \begin{lm}There is a constant $\kappa_2$ such that the estimate

 holds uniformly in $\bold r$. \end{lm}

-\begin{proof} This proposition is Weitzenbock formula (Proposition \ref{weitzenbock}) combined with the observation that the cross-term is bounded by $K$.
+\begin{proof} This proposition is Weitzenb\"ock formula (Proposition \ref{Weitzenb\"ock}) combined with the observation that the cross-term is bounded by $K$.
 We begin by showing that the chosen boundary conditions have no boundary terms when integrating by parts.

 \begin{claim} For $(\ph,\omega)\in \widehat{H}^1_\bold r$ one has \end{claim} \begin{proof} Explicitly (recalling the expression \ref{cliffordmult} for Clifford multiplication) the left side in terms of the $\alpha,\beta$ component of the spinor is